Bachmann1234/diff_cover/README.rst

 Where ``tool`` is the quality checker to use.
-Currently ``pycodestyle``, ``pyflakes``, ``flake8``, ``pylint``, ``checkstyle``, ``checkstylexml`` are supported, but more checkers can (and should!) be integrated.
-There's no way to run ``findbugs`` from ``diff-quality`` as it operating over the generated java bytecode and should be integrated into the build framework.
+Currently ``pycodestyle``, ``pyflakes``, ``flake8``, ``pylint``, ``checkstyle``, ``checkstylexml`` are supported, but more checkers can (and should!) be supported.
+See the section "Adding `diff-quality`` Support for a New Quality Checker".

+NOTE: There's no way to run ``findbugs`` from ``diff-quality`` as it operating over the generated java bytecode and should be integrated into the build framework.

 Like ``diff-cover``, HTML reports can be generated with